How to Dry Herbs

 Storing and Using

-Dried herbs are suitable for cooked foods, but remember: Drying concentrates the flavors, so you don't need to use as much in recipes.
+Dried herbs are suitable for cooked foods, but remember: drying concentrates the flavors, so you don’t need to use as much in recipes.
 For example, if a recipe calls for 1 tablespoon of fresh herbs, use 1 teaspoon of dried herbs instead.
+Remember this trick when using dried herbs in fresh herb recipes.

 Making a Fragrant Fire Starter